tdewolff/minify/README.md

 It's great that so many other tools make comparison tables: [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html), [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
 From the last link, this CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
 It falls short with the purposely not implemented and often unsafe techniques, so that's fine.

+Options:

+- `Decimals` number of decimals to preserve for numbers, `-1` means no trimming

 ## JS

 The JS minifier is pretty basic.
 It removes comments, whitespace and line breaks whenever it can.
 It employs all the rules that [JSMin](http://www.crockford.com/javascript/jsmin.html) does too, but has additional improvements.
 For example the prefix-postfix bug is fixed.